plone/volto/README.md

 ## Browser support

-Volto works well with any modern (and updated) browser, including their mobile
+Volto works well with any modern (evergreen) browser, including their mobile
 flavors: Chrome, Firefox, Safari, Edge.

-We do not guarantee that browsers who were deprecated by their vendors (e.g. Internet Explorer 11) will be supported by Volto in the future.
+We do not guarantee that browsers who were deprecated by their vendors (e.g. Internet Explorer 11) are supported by Volto.
+Although proven possible, it's known to be a huge effort and up to the integrator to provide support for it.

 ## Upgrades

-You can find the upgrade guide here: https://docs.voltocms.com/upgrade-guide/
+You can find the upgrade guide here: https://6.dev-docs.plone.org/volto/upgrade-guide/index.html

 ## Volto Development